biancacchino/.ursecrets_/README.md

 # _ursecrets.
-(WIP)

-Insert GIFS.
+a minimalistic diary for ur secrets. eecs 1012 fall 2024 @ york university.

 ## Description

-Server side code includes endpoints that interact with files, as well as endpoints to support diary entries.
+server side code includes endpoints that interact with files, as well as endpoints to support diary entries.

-## Getting Started

 ### Dependencies